phaneendra24/phaneendra24/README.md

 ### Hi there 👋
+web dev freak ,
+I'm in a league of my own 👽,
+love to discuss about tech 🌱,
+Always trying to be the best version of myself 😼

 <!--
 **phaneendra24/phaneendra24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.